JUGE: An Infrastructure for Benchmarking Java Unit Test Generators: Introduction

-\juge is suited for evaluating and comparing \emph{fully automated} black, white, and grey-box unit test generators.
-For instance, in previous editions of the tool competition, \juge has been applied to evaluate various types of tools relying on a variety of approaches, including search-based \cite{Fraser2011, Panichella2018, Sakti2015}, random-based \cite{Ma2016c, Pacheco2007, Prasetya2014}, and symbolic execution \cite{Braione2017, Braione2018}.
-In a nutshell, the generator takes as input the source code or the binaries of a Java project and generates unit tests for a given class or set of classes.
-A time budget limits the generation, and the generated tests are compared \wrt their structural coverage and mutation score. \juge computes a score based on those metrics to rank the different generators using sound statistical analysis.
-The benchmarks, the tests, and the intermediate results can be saved and archived to be added to a replication package and enable future comparisons without requiring to re-execute all the generators, thanks to the standardized evaluation process implemented in \juge.
+\juge is suited for evaluating and comparing \emph{fully automated} black, white, and gray-box unit test generators.
+For instance, in past editions of the tool competition, \juge has been applied to evaluate various types of tools relying on a variety of approaches, including search-based \cite{Fraser2011, Panichella2018, Sakti2015}, random-based \cite{Ma2016c, Pacheco2007, Prasetya2014}, and symbolic execution \cite{Braione2017, Braione2018}.
+In a nutshell, the generator takes the source code or the binaries of a Java project as input and generates unit tests for a given class or set of classes.
+A time budget limits the generation, and the generated tests are compared \wrt their structural coverage and mutation score.
+The benchmarks, the tests, and the intermediate results can be saved and archived to be added to a replication package and enable future comparisons without re-executing all the generators, thanks to the standardized evaluation process implemented in \juge.

+\juge has been initially developed in the context of the tool competition, co-located with the Search-Based Software Testing (SBST) workshop.
+It has been built to be \emph{extensible} and configurable to be used with different test case generators and deployed in different environments.
+It relies on standardized processes, including an \emph{adapter} mechanism to run a tool and process the generated tests. \emph{Isolation} of the generator and test executions are handled through containerization (using Docker).
+Similarly, \emph{scalability} of the evaluations relies on the parallelization of different containers, which allows relying on standard technologies (\eg Docker commands and dashboards) to handle the overall evaluation smoothly.